Under maintenance

 Context Maps

 A context map is a map that contains resources, such as keys, which resolve indirect references created with key references (keyref) and content key references (conkeyref).
+Because of that, context maps are also referred to as warehouse maps.

 If you change the context map, and the keys and key references use the same ID but link to different content, the keys are maintained but the content being referenced changes.
-For example, selecting _m_lightning_toaster_user_guide.ditamap as the context map shows the vars/productName key as the Lightning Toaster.
+For example, selecting _m_lightning_toaster_user_guide.ditamap as the context map shows the vars/productName key as Lightning Toaster.

 This is the content of the context map used in this example.
 You can see that the vars/productName is defined as Classic Toaster.